azeemaf/doss/README.md

 You may want to ingest from somewhere other than the local filesystem such as a socket or a serialized document that's constructed on the fly.
-The `put(ChannelOutput)` method allows you to write to a blob using a channel.
+The `put(ChannelOutput)` method allows you to stream output to a blob using a channel.

 ```java
 try (DataTxn tx = ds.begin()) {